jtangney/gke-federated-learning/README.md

 The initial version of the blueprint creates infrastructure in Google Cloud.
 It can be extended to Anthos clusters running on premises or on other public clouds

-## Requirements / Caveats
+## Getting started
 To deploy this blueprint you need:
 - A Google Cloud project with billing enabled
 - Owner permissions on the project (TODO: tighten this up)
 - It is expected that you deploy the blueprint using Cloud Shell.
 If you want to execute locally you'll need Terraform, gcloud and kubectl
   - NOTE that installation on Mac does not work well due to problems with ASM installation scripts.
 Use Cloud Shell.
 - You create the infastructure using Terraform.
 The blueprint uses a local [backend](https://www.terraform.io/docs/language/settings/backends/configuration.html).
 It is recommended to configure a remote backend for anything other than experimentation
-- You use Anthos Config Management to configure your cluster.
-It is recommended to create a new git repository (e.g. on Github) to host cluster configs.

 ## Understanding the repository structure
 This repository has the following folders.

-* [terraform](terraform): contains the Terraform code used to create the GKE "silo" cluster, firewall rules etc. It also installs Anthos components into the cluster
+* [terraform](terraform): contains the Terraform code used to create the project-level infrastructure and resources, for example a GKE cluster, VPC network, firewall rules etc. It also installs Anthos components into the cluster

-* [configsync](configsync): contains the configuration and policies that are applied to your GKE cluster by Anthos Config Management (ACM).
-It is recommended to copy this directory to a new git repository that you own.
+* [configsync](configsync): contains the cluster-level resources and configurations that are applied to your GKE cluster.

-* [tenant-config-pkg](tenant-config-pkg): a [kpt](https://kpt.dev/?id=overview) package that you can use to configure new tenants in the GKE cluster.
+* [tenant-config-pkg](tenant-config-pkg): a [kpt](https://kpt.dev/?id=overview) package that you can use as a template to configure new tenants in the GKE cluster.
-The package contains baseline tenant resources such as a namespace, service account, and Istio resources.

 ## Architecture